 But that’s not all.

-As a blogger you need to be savvy in a few additional areas.
+As a blogger, you need to be savvy in a few additional areas.
 Know how to write something in a more or less coherent fashion.
 Master a language or three.
 Have at least an idea about SEO, coding, CSS, server farms and the darkest secrets of the hacker world.
-In short, be a jack in all trades, but – more often than not – master in none.
+In short, be a jack of all trades, but – more often than not – master of none.

 Now that sounds depressing, doesn’t it?
 Which bears the question: